rezadzikri19/BuggyBuddy-Model-Builder-Microservice/README.md

 ```

 **_Trigger training pipeline_**:
-This microservice utilizes RabbitMQ events published by the ETL microservice to notify when new data is available, triggering the training pipeline.
+This microservice utilizes RabbitMQ events published by the [BuggyBuddy ETL microservice](https://github.com/uknow19/BuggyBuddy-ETL-Microservice) to notify when new data is available, triggering the training pipeline.
 Below are the *exchange*, *route*, and *data* of the subscribed message:

 ```bash
     exchange: 'etl_service',